matti-82/wikidata/README.md

-# wikidata
+# Wikidata

-Wikidata API for D
+Wikidata API for D. An example how to use this module can be found in package.d .